 However, Dean says to experiment with a middle part and play around with layers to help enhance your features, like Reese Witherspoon’s layered lob.
 “Also try a half-up, half-down look to emphasize the eyes and shape of your face.
 Heart-shaped faces are unique, so show them off as much as you can,” says Dean.

-Face Shape: Diamond Part: Side Part, No Bangs
+Diamond Face: Side Part, No Bangs

 If you have a diamond-shaped face, you want to stay away from short bangs and stick to side parts.
 “A side part really complements your strong cheekbones and bone structure,” Fowler remarks.